iwantmyname/blog/_posts/2015-03-16-happy-belated-to-com.md

 {% include youtube.html id="UlJku_CSyNg" %}

-The internet has come a long way in the last 30 years ([.com](https://iwantmyname.com/domains/com-domain-name-registration-for-commercial) turned 30 on March 15th).
-Happy belated!
+The internet has come a long way in the last 30 years.
+Happy belated ([.com](https://iwantmyname.com/domains/com-domain-name-registration-for-commercial) turned 30 on March 15th)!